tim200002/TAS-Racer/src/tas2-simulator/README.md

 # TAS2 simulator

-## Adaptions made by me (Tim Lindenau)
+## Adaptations made by me (Tim Lindenau)
 1) The launch files.
 There are now two new files: `bringup_simulation` to launch GAzebo and RVIZ, `bringup_navstack` to start nav2
 2) The configuration files for `nav-2`
 3) The folder containing maps and gazebo files to use our own files
 4) The TAS car.
-The tas-car had one major implementation issue which has led to the reference joint used by gazebo for localization to always stay fixed in `x` and `y` but to fall in `z`.
+The car had one major implementation issue which has led to the reference joint used by gazebo for localization to always stay fixed in `x` and `y` but to fall in `z`.
 It took me a very long time to realize what was up and that this issue was due to the `car` and not my own generated worlds.
-Unfortunately I need the location for two files `play simulation` and `localization`.
+Unfortunately I need the location for two use cases `play simulation` and `localization`.
 Thus, I spent a long time debugging the car and finally fixed the issue by adding a forgotten link between base footprint and base.
 ## Installation Guide
 The TAS2 simulator is designed using ROS2 and tested for Ubuntu 22.04.